hargoniX/master/thesis/thesis.typ

 The last important pass for this work is the elimination of `pred` into `rec`.
 It is heavily inspired by the encoding of inductive predicates used by Nitpick @nitpickpred.
-The encoding is based on the fact that given an inductive predicate $p$ of the shape
+The encoding is based on the fact that given an inductive predicate $p$ of the form
 $
   & pred p : alpha_1 -> ... -> alpha_m -> prop where \
   & forall overline(y)_1 . p " " overline(t)_11 and ... and p " " overline(t)_(1cal(l)_1) and Q_1 => p " " overline(u)_1 \